-Since its inception, Roundtable leaders have understood the need for a robust education system.
+Since its inception, our Roundtable has understood the need for a robust education system.
 In order to have a thriving economy, an educated populace is a necessity.
 Rigorous standards, high expectations of students, and aligned assessments are the building blocks of a prepared workforce.
-Below are some ways that the Roundtable helps to ensure that Tennesseans are graduating with the skills necessary to be successful.